 To get started with the Client Portal, you'll want to begin by adding your first job to the portal.
 If you have not yet enabled your client portal, please see the link here: Enabling your Client Portal.
-Additionally, for a full video overview on this topic, please see our video link Client Portal Workflow Video.

 To do so, there are two primary options.
 The first of which is within a job dashboard.
 You'll notice a "Not on Client Portal" dialogue.
 Additionally, from the job's home page, you'll notice a grayed out "Client Portal" icon in the top right of your screen.